AlexJReid/blog/content/posts/xllify-2/index.md

 - For both Luau async and external processes, an RTD server is used to manage the completion of an async operation.
 The pattern is: new function generates a new topic (cache miss), RTD server awaits feedback from the process to say it is complete.
 Before signalling completion, the process writes to a cache within the Excel process.
 When the RTD server notifies Excel it has new data, this triggers a recalculation causing a cache hit.
 The cell becomes a plain, old "value" cell and not an RTD function call.
 This has the happy side effect of cleaning up the RTD topic.

 - An RTD server was implemented in C++ to achieve the above!
-This was **tricky** and I probably should have just used Excel-DNA.
+This was **tricky**.

 - A Python SDK was implemented to converse with the XLL and RTD server.
 This paves the way for other SDKs to be written easily such as C++, Go and Rust.

 - Python add-ins extract their embedded code and have their processes started by Excel.
 On first run, a virtual environment is created and any dependencies installed, if a requirements.txt was included in the build.

 - xllify-lua was implemented as a test harness and runner to exercise Luau scripts.

+- Support for streaming data, the idea behind [../rtdpub](rtd.pub) lives on and will be implemented next probably

 - Mac support was considered and is in theory achieveable, but is on hold.